 The driveway ends by going under an arch in the building …..

-the green moss on the stone and the enclosed nature of the driveway …..
+The green moss on the stone and the enclosed nature of the driveway ….. is very attractive.

 - Sorrento Restaurants …..